How to Use Watercolor Markers

 watercolor paper and bristol board

 I highly advise against using cheap paper like cardstock or printer paper.
-The paper will warp, it will pill when coloring with markers, and the colors will look dull.
+The paper will warp, pill when coloring with markers, and look dull.

 Use Less Water than You Think